 Treatment Options for Recurrent Malignant GCTs in Children

-This complementary and alternative medicine (CAM) information summary provides an overview of the use of hydrazine sulfate as a treatment for people with cancer.
+This complementary and alternative medicine (CAM) information summary provides an overview of the use of Newcastle disease virus (NDV) as a treatment for people with cancer.
 The summary includes a brief history of NDV research, a review of laboratory and animal studies, the results of clinical trials, and possible side effects of NDV-based therapy.
 Several different strains of NDV will be discussed in the summary, including the Hungarian strain MTH (More Than Hope)-68.
 Information presented in some...

 High-dose (HD) chemotherapy and hematopoietic stem cell rescue.

 Radiation therapy followed by surgery (for brain metastases).